thejoonho/thejoonho/README.md

 #### About Me:
 - 🦾 I like building things to solve problems
 - 🛰️ I’m a third-year Electrical Engineering student at the University of Toronto who enjoys building things to solve real problems.
 My interests include Electromagnetics (RF to Gamma Rays!), Signal Processing, and Control Systems :)
-- 🌱 I'm studying Electrical Engineering at University of Toronto
+- 🌱 I'm currently debating whether I should make my own personal website lol

 #### Projects:
 - 📌 All pinned repositories are projects I've worked on